 Lowe’s father was diagnosed with cancer while Rob was in his late 30’s.
 His stepmother was his father’s caregiver and after he beat cancer, they divorced.
 Lowe said he believed the emotional toll and physical contribution his stepmother made was just too much.
 So often the main caregiver feels like they have to do it all by themselves.
 It is just too much!
 You have to have help.
 Reach out to family, friends and neighbors.
 Let them know your needs.
 Even small acts of kindness during your role as caregiver can be invaluable.

-My momma is the one taking care of my dad but I do my best to help however I can.
+My mama is the one taking care of my dad but I do my best to help however I can.
 Whether it’s a trip to the grocery store or I take over a hot meal, they appreciate it so much.
-Momma needs to be able to talk about her struggles and I want to be there for her, as well as my daddy.
+Mama needs to be able to talk about her struggles and I want to be there for her, as well as my daddy.
 I’m usually the one that takes him to the doctor or the urgent care.
-Momma’s not all that comfortable driving any more.
+Mama’s not all that comfortable driving any more.

 If you are a caregiver, don’t hesitate to ask for help.
 This is no time to be a martyr.
 Everyone who helps with your parents or loved one bring a lot of happiness with them.
 You’ll need to get away at times.
 Be sure to eat well, sleep well and take walks every day.
 What you do is so important.
 Take good care of yourself so you can be there through these difficult times.